-Andrew Stumpff is a shareholder of the Ann Arbor law firm Stevenson Keppelman Associates, where he practices employee benefits and executive compensation law.
+Andrew Stumpff Morrison is of counsel at the Ann Arbor office of Butzel Long, where he practices employee benefits and executive compensation law.
 He also teaches Employee Benefits and Executive Compensation in the LLM in Taxation program at the University of Alabama Law School.
-He was previously an associate and then partner at the New York firm of Davis Polk & Wardwell, where he focused on the employee benefits aspects of corporate and financial transactions.
-Earlier in his career, Stumpff served as an assistant branch chief in the IRS Office of Chief Counsel.
+He was previously an associate and then a partner at the New York firm of Davis Polk & Wardwell, where he focused on the employee benefits aspects of corporate and financial transactions.
+Earlier in his career, Professor Morrison served as an assistant branch chief in the IRS Office of Chief Counsel.
 He is a former co-chair of the Employee Benefits Committee of the New York State Bar Association Tax Section, and is a fellow of the American College of Employee Benefits Counsel.
-He is the author of, among other things, Employee Benefits and Executive Compensation (Foundation Press, 2011) and
+He is the author of two law school casebooks: Employee Benefits and Executive Compensation (Foundation Press, 2011) and

 Executive Compensation (Foundation Press, 2017), and co-author of